aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 The user's queried address appears as a multi-layer concentric circle pattern—a "bullseye" design with five nested rings decreasing in size from outer to inner.
 Ring colors progress from blue through purple to magenta, with transparency gradually increasing toward the perimeter.
 This design creates a visually prominent focal point that remains distinguishable even when overlapping with dense CIMC site clusters or complex census tract boundaries.

-The bullseye's prominence addresses a critical usability challenge: in busy map regions with numerous overlapping elements, users often struggled to relocate their original search point.
-The high-contrast, multi-ring design ensures the search location never becomes "lost" in visual clutter.
+The bullseye's prominence addresses a critical usability challenge: in busy map regions with numerous overlapping elements, relocating the original search point can be difficult.
+The high-contrast, multi-ring design ensures the search location remains visually distinct within complex visual contexts.

 ---